-Neurogastronomy — a term that didn’t exist until 2006 — is now gaining acceptance in the popular lexicon.
+“Neurogastronomy” — a term that has only recently existed — is now gaining acceptance in the popular lexicon.
 The term was coined in the journal Nature Insight by Gordon M. Shepherd, a professor of neurobiology at Yale.
 “People hadn’t realized how central food flavor is to animal, and especially human, behavior,” says Shepherd.
 Dan Han — chief of University of Kentucky’s Neuropsychology Service’s clinical section, and founding member of the International Society of Neurogastronomy — has noted that the field connects “neurosciences, clinical health sciences, culinary arts, and agriculture and food technology.”

 Can you use neurogastronomy to change your eating behaviors?
 It turns out that you can.
 Here are some simple ways.

 If you’re looking to cut back on your portions, you can’t go wrong with using smaller plates and bowls.
 A study in the Journal of Consumer Research noted that people tend to serve themselves considerably less in small bowls than they do in large ones.
 An earlier study found that even nutritional experts ate more ice cream when using larger dinnerware, though it seemed to only happen when they were dining with other people and not alone.